zhenhua397/duktape/doc/cbor-omitted-tag.rst

 * It is backwards compatible with no need to update encoders/decoders.
-  Adding a new simple value would affect all encoders and decoders, which seems disproportionate because the semantic difference between omitted and undefined only matters in certain environments.
+  Adding a new simple value would affect all encoders and decoders, which seems disproportionate because the semantic difference between absent and undefined only matters in certain environments.

 * When the tag is ignored, the ordinary CBOR Undefined semantics remain